mpzarde/primes-dash/frontend/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+In the single-server mode (recommended), the frontend is built and served by the backend server on port 3000.
+For standalone frontend development (not recommended), run `ng serve` for a dev server, but note that API calls will not work properly in this mode.

 ## Code scaffolding